Emergency Communications Division

-The Department of Public Safety provides for the immediate response of police, fire, and emergency medical services (EMS) through 9-1-1 answering points, radio communications to first responders, and computer-aided dispatch.
+The Department of Public Safety provides for the immediate response of police, fire, and emergency medical services (EMS) through 9-1-1, radio communications to first responders, and computer-aided dispatch.

 The number 9-1-1 is the number most people in the U.S., and some internationally, call to get help in a police, fire, or medical emergency.
-A 9-1-1 call over dedicated phone lines in Montgomery County goes to the 9-1-1 answering point within the county that is closest to the caller, and trained personnel then send the emergency help needed.
+A 9-1-1 call made over a landline in Montgomery County goes directly to the 9-1-1 center.
 When using a cellular phone to call 9-1-1, be aware that if you are near the border of Montgomery County and your call hits a cellular tower in a neighboring county, your call will be routed to that county's Emergency Communications Center.
 When giving the location, be sure to say "I'm calling from Montgomery County."
 That way, if your call ended up in a neighboring county, they can transfer you quickly so that help can get to you quicker.

 9-1-1 should be used in any situation that requires immediate assistance from the police, the fire department, or an ambulance.
 If you are ever in doubt of whether a situation is an emergency, you should call 9-1-1.
 It's better to be safe and let the 9-1-1 call taker determine if you need emergency assistance.